hammingweight/spring_on_oci/README.md

 ```

 Accept the defaults and supply the user and tenancy OCIDs and region when requested.
 At the end of the setup, you will have generated a private/public key pair.
 Upload the
-API Signing public key to your OCI account by following the instructions emitted by the `oci setup config` command:
+API signing public key to your OCI account by following the instructions emitted by the `oci setup config` command:

 ```
-    If you haven't already uploaded your API Signing public key through the console, follow the instructions on the page linked below in the section 'How to upload the public key': oci_api_key_public.pem
+    If you haven't already uploaded your API Signing public key through the console, follow the instructions on the page linked below in the section 'How to upload the public key':

         https://docs.cloud.oracle.com/Content/API/Concepts/apisigningkey.htm#How2
 ```